Sydney Robert Bellingham: Early years

-Born at Dunany House, Castlebellingham, Co.
-Louth, he was the fourth son of Sir Alan Bellingham (1776–1827) 2nd Bt., and his wife Elizabeth (1788–1822), daughter of the Rev. Rees Edward Walls of Boothby Hall, Lincolnshire.
+Born at Dunany House, Castlebellingham, County Louth, he was the fourth son of Sir Alan Bellingham (1776–1827) 2nd Bt., and his wife Elizabeth (1788–1822), daughter of the Rev. Rees Edward Walls of Boothby Hall, Lincolnshire.
 Sir Alan Bellingham was heir to his uncle, Sir William Bellingham M.P., but survived him by less than a year.

 By 1824, Sir Alan Bellingham had run into financial difficulties and leaving his family in Ireland, he fled his debtors to France, taking up residence at Châtillon-sur-Loire.
 Then just fifteen years old, Sydney came to Canada alone to seek his fortune.
 Arriving in Quebec, he travelled widely throughout Upper Canada until 1827 when he took a job in the timber business at Montreal under another Anglo-Irishman, the brother of George Hamilton.
-A few months before his marriage, he started an import-export business with his friend James Wallis (1807–1893), formerly of Drishane Castle, Co.
-Cork, who had settled at Fenelon Falls.
+A few months before his marriage, he started an import-export business with his friend James Wallis (1807–1893), formerly of Drishane Castle, County Cork, who had settled at Fenelon Falls.

 In 1831, Bellingham married Arabella Holmes (1808–1887), to whom he was related through his grandmothers family.
 She was the youngest daughter of one of his father's friends, William Holmes of Quebec.
 Her family were well-connected in the Canadas and in addition to that she was the heiress to 15000 acre of land in the counties of Buckland and Bellechasse.
 After the failure of his business with Wallis, aided by his wife's money, Bellingham entered Canadian politics.